wirenboard/codestyle/C++.en.md

 Local variable names should start with small letter and followed by capital letters (camelCase): *magicVariableName*.
 As a second option snake_case could be also used, but please be careful and never mix it with camelCase.

+## C macros

+It's generally very bad idea to use C preprocessor.
+C++ language features are to be used instead.

+There are very rare circumstances when using C macros is justified, for instance, by significatnly improving source code readability.
+In these rare cases it's allowed to use C preprocessor, but please be ready to defend this design decision during code review.

 ## Examples

 https://github.com/contactless/wb-homa-drivers/tree/master/wb-mqtt-serial